 I really appreciate having the Vamp Super Soft in my collection.
 I absolutely love the Vamp’s large, rounded head and big coronal ridge in this softer silicone: it provides lovely, gentle-but-still-noticeable G-spot stimulation.
 I’d definitely still call the Tantus Uncut #1 my absolute favorite (my review here) because I prefer its greater realism, plus its firm inner core is much better for fast thrusting.
 For slower strokes, though, I’m sure I’ll be getting a lot of use out of the delightfully squishy Vamp.

-Get one today for yourself: direct from Tantus, from Peepshow Toys (where you can save 10% with code FELICITY), or from SheVibe.
+Get one today for yourself: direct from Tantus, from Peepshow Toys, or from SheVibe.
 Or, if you’re interested in the other toys in Tantus’ Super Soft formula, check out all my reviews of those toys here.